microsoft/ntttcp-for-linux/README.md

 ## Features

-* Multiple threads to send/receive data.
-By default, Receiver ("-r") uses 16 threads and Sender ("-s") uses 64 threads to exchange data.
+* Multiple threads to send/receive data ('-P', '-n', and '-l').
+By default, Receiver ('-r') uses 16 threads and Sender ('-s') uses 64 threads to exchange data.

-* Support cpu affinity.
+* Support cpu affinity ('-m').

-* Support running in background (daemon).
+* Support running in background (daemon, '-D').

 * Support Sender and Receiver sync mode by default.
 Use "-N" (no_sync) to disable the sync.